Campaign - Fighting Child Torture: Addressing the Gaps in State Criminal Codes

-After a thorough review of the 50 U.S. state codes and the D.C. code, a gap which allows perpetrators of child torture to escape justice is evident in many jurisdictions.
+After a thorough review of the 50 U.S. state codes and the D.C. code, NCCASP identified a gap which allows perpetrators of child torture to escape justice in many jurisdictions.
 Federal torture law only prohibits government actors from torturing individuals.
-Only Michigan and California have torture laws prohibiting private citizens from torturing both children and adults.
-Thirty-two states and D.C. criminalize perpetrating torture or analogous actions against a child.
-Some of the statutes are more effective than others.
-Eighteen states do not specifically criminalize torture at all.
-A torture statute can provide prosecutors with a tool to address severe and systematic violence, provide justice for survivors who otherwise may not get it when the facts of the case do not fit an available charge.
+At the state level, thirty-two states and D.C. criminalize perpetrating torture or analogous actions against a child, with Michigan and California having the strongest torture laws prohibiting private citizens from torturing both children and adults.
+Alarmingly, eighteen states do not specifically criminalize torture at all which means that prosecutors often must rely on other statutes in order to bring some level of justice to the child victim.

 National Database of Substantiated Child Abuse Allegations for CPS Investigators

 Strategic Change Network